lz975545/ADTweetBot/README.md

 # ADTweetBot

-A simple python twitter bot that tweets a quote from the TV show "Arrested Development".
+Simple twitter bot which tweets out movie quotes from the TV show "Arrested Development".
+Ran using the `tweepy` python library.